- Research Groups

 Research topics include quantum state manipulation of atoms and photons, cavity quantum electrodynamics, atomic coherence and interference, light manipulation of neutral atoms, and nonlinear laser spectroscopic measurements.

-Theoretical and computational studies of protein folding, protein-chromophore interactions, protein—protein interactions, and protein aggregation; mathematical modeling of infectious diseases; experimental studies of temporal processing in the human eye.
+Theoretical and computational studies of protein folding, protein-chromophore interactions, protein—protein interactions, and protein aggregation; mathematical modeling of infectious diseases; experimental biophysics studies of temporal processing in the human eye, single molecule biophysics, single cell imaging and analysis, and nanobiotechnology.

-Theoretical and experimental investigations of the electronic, magnetic and optical properties of thin films and nanomaterials, transition metal compounds, surfaces and metal-semiconductor interfaces.
+Theoretical and experimental investigations of the electronic, magnetic and optical properties of thin films and nanomaterials, transition metal compounds, surfaces and metal-semiconductor interfaces, electron and ion transport in nanoscale, molecular/nano electronics.

 Exploration of the quark and gluon substructure of matter at accelerators throughout the world including the Thomas Jefferson National Accelerator Facility.